DavidKHahn/Online-Shop/README.md

 **-Express.js** - Node web framework used for APIs and server connections.

 **-Mongoose.js** - "Mongoose provides a straight-forward, schema-based solution to model your application data.
 It includes built-in type casting, validation, query building, business logic hooks and more, out of the box (courtesy of [mongoose.js](www.mongoose.js.com))."

+**-Multer** - Used to store images into Mongo DB and also to get images

+**-Bcrypt** - NPM package used to encrypt passwords in DB using hash and salt variations.